dClimate/dClimate-Zarr-Client/README.md

 ds = xr.open_dataset(ds_bytes)
 ```

 > More examples can be found at [dClimate Jupyter Notebooks](https://github.com/dClimate/jupyter-notebooks/tree/main/notebooks).
-To run your own gateway follow the instructions for [installing ipfs](https://docs.ipfs.tech/install/command-line/#install-official-binary-distributions).
+To run your own IPFS gateway follow the instructions for [installing ipfs](https://docs.ipfs.tech/install/command-line/#install-official-binary-distributions).
 For additional assistance find us on [Discord](https://discord.com/invite/bYWVdNDMpe ), if you are an organization or business reach out to us at community at dclimate dot net.

 ## Install